hugogirard/routingHL7MsgToBus/README.md

 Here you can find the default configuration used in this sample in the directory **bicep/modules/appconfiguration/hl7.extraction.json**

-Here the default value of the configuration
+Here the default value of the configuration, for this sample only the HL7SegmentRoutings is considered.
+You can modify the sample to fit more your needs.

 ```json
 {